-- (ii.)
-Piling foundations are placed in stable soil no more than ten (10) feet apart; and - (iii.)
-Reinforcement is provided for pilings more than six (6) feet above the ground level. - c.
+(ii.)
+Piling foundations are placed in stable soil no more than ten (10) feet apart; and c.
 No manufactured home shall be placed in a floodway, except in an existing manufactured home park or an existing manufactured home subdivision.
 All manufactured homes to be placed or substantially improved within Zones A1-30, AH, and AE shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is at or above the base flood elevation and be securely anchored to an adequately anchored foundation system in accordance with the provisions of this ordinance.